·

 Cloud-based Repository

 There is a strong need for a federated database to share prenatal sequencing and phenotype data to improve clinical care and research efforts.
 This is essential as prenatal phenotypes can be unique, phenotypes can change during gestation, and phenotypes can be more severe prenatally.
-The FGC is working towards such a repository in a manner usable by both clinicians and researchers.
+The IFGC is working towards such a repository in a manner usable by both clinicians and researchers.

 Trusted Members & Resources